What to expect:

 My postpartum work with new parents is often more present-based and solution-focused - while also dedicated to finding new meaning within this new identity.
 This work is largely based on methods developed by Wendy Davis, PhD - executive director of Postpartum Support International, and Karen Kleiman, LCSW, founder of the Postpartum Stress Center and prolific author.

 I love working with people seeking to find deeper meaning in life, a sense of belonging, a strengthened ability to lovingly communicate in relationships, and more fulfilling creative expression.
 In addition, I love to provide spiritual support to those searching for answers to life's greatest and most pressing questions.
 My personal reference for finding meaning is the Bible, but I am committed to meeting people wherever they are, without pressing any agenda.

 I have extra training in Ross Greene's Collaborative and Proactive Solutions, Restorative Justice Practices and Principles, and Effective Communication and Relationship Building Skills.
-These methods add to a helpful tool-box for supporting families with youth who may benefit from a new perspective on challenging behavior.

 I am also a dancer and film-maker, and love to use these creative modalities to aid in the healing and empowering process.
 Please inquire if you would like to know more about how film/movement can allow people to witness their beauty and worth in a whole new way.